Arrhythmogenic Right Ventricular Cardiomyopathy Panel

 About Arrhythmogenic Right Ventricular Cardiomyopathy (ARVC)

 Arrhythmogenic right ventricular cardiomyopathy (ARVC) encompasses a group of conditions characterised by right ventricular fibrofatty infiltration, with a predominant arrhythmic presentation.
+It primarily affects the right ventricle, although the left ventricle is frequently also affected.
+The prevalence of ARVC is ∼1:2,000 to 1:5,000, depending on geographic location, and it has a slight male predominance.

 Gene Panel Workflow